themagicalmammal/howtolinux/README.md

  ![prekernelbootime](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/prekernelbootime.png)

  ### Custom kernel
- Custom Kernel's are known and used by less people, but these kernels does add a significant boost to performance and battery.
+ Custom Kernels are known and used by fewer people, but these kernels do add a significant boost to performance and battery.
  1. **Xanmod** is the more popular choice among intel based hardware.
-It is built to provide a stable, responsive and smooth desktop experience. <br />
+It is built to provide a stable, responsive, and smooth desktop experience. <br />
  To get xanmod go [here](https://xanmod.org/)
  2. **Liquorix** is a distro kernel replacement built using the best configuration and kernel sources for desktop, multimedia, and gaming workloads.
 Works better with AMD hardware. <br />
  To get liquorix go [here](https://liquorix.net/) <br /> <br />
- Initial benchmarks on intel makes xanmod a winner whereas AMD hardware generally go better with liquorix.
+ Initial benchmarks on intel make xanmod a winner whereas AMD hardware generally goes better with liquorix.
 Also if you are having heating issues go for liquorix it has a better thermal response.
 I use xanmod normal because lts felt slow for me on both my pc & lappy. <br />

  **Note** - At this point this boots as fast as it can be.<br />